 Data & ResearchAI SearchStartupsAI CitationsAEO

-This finding comes from our AI SEO Research study covering 20 queries across 5 categories and 25 B2B SaaS brands, tracked over 9 weeks from March to May 2026.
-The startup accessibility gap is not new, but the divergence between Perplexity and Claude has widened to its most extreme point.
+This finding comes from our AEO Research study covering 20 queries across 5 categories and 25 B2B SaaS brands, tracked weekly from March through June 2026.
+The startup accessibility gap is not new, and while Claude's lead has narrowed sharply since its spring peak, the structural divide between Perplexity and Claude has held.
 This article breaks down the data, explains why the gap exists, and maps out what startups can actually do about it.

 The Bottom Line

-• Perplexity has cited zero startup brands for three consecutive weeks.
-Its citation list is exclusively enterprise and midmarket brands: HubSpot, Salesforce, Pipedrive, Asana, Mailchimp, Amplitude, Vercel, Netlify.
+• Perplexity cited zero startup brands across three consecutive weeks in May and stays near zero (about 5%) in June.
+Its citation list is overwhelmingly enterprise and midmarket brands: HubSpot, Salesforce, Pipedrive, Asana, Mailchimp, Amplitude, Vercel, Netlify.

 • When Claude went offline for one week, startup citations collapsed from 15% to 9% across all engines, the lowest in the study's history.
 When Claude returned, startup share rebounded to 18.6%.